Kronuz/Xapiand/docs/_docs/reference-guide/aggregations/metrics/avg-aggregation.md

 {% endcapture %}
 {% include curl.html req=req %}

 The above aggregation computes the average grade over all documents.
-The aggregation type is `_avg` and the `_field` setting defines the numeric field of the documents the average will be computed on.
-The above will return the
+The above will return the following:
-following:

 ```json
 {